SSWConsulting/SSW.Rules.Content/rules/architecture-diagram/rule.md

 #### Mermaid

-You can build diagrams with markdown using [Mermaid](https://mermaid-js.github.io/mermaid/#/n00b-gettingStarted)
+If you really want to geek out and use markdown, you can try [Mermaid](https://mermaid.live) to build simple diagrams.

 ### Related links